On April 3, 1982, Stephanie Roper became an innocent victim of crime in Maryland.

-A small group was formed to help them through the funeral and subsequent criminal trial, the Stephanie Roper Family Assistance Committee.
+A small group was formed to help them through the funeral and subsequent criminal trials, by the Stephanie Roper Family Assistance Committee.
 In October 1982, the group incorporated as the Stephanie Roper Committee and Foundation, Inc.

 Guided by the cause, Stephanie’s memory, and the leadership of Stephanie’s parents, Vince and Roberta Roper, volunteers came forward to form the staff.
 Goals and priorities were set, chapters were formed, space was donated, and the first office opened.

 Twenty years later, in the Fall of 2002, the sister organizations bearing Stephanie’s name merged to become the Maryland Crime Victims’ Resource Center, Inc., a statewide non-profit organization dedicated to serving the interests of crime victims in Maryland, while maintaining a nationwide reputation for dedicated advocacy and services.

 Today, the MCVRC serves victims from three offices, in Prince George’s County, in Baltimore City, and in Washington D.C. and has diversified its services to include criminal justice education, court accompaniment, therapeutic counseling, support groups, community education, national identity theft leadership, legal information and assistance, direct legal representation, policy advocacy, technical assistance for allied professionals and criminal justice agencies, and faith-based referrals.